Yvand/azd-functions-spfx-custom-api/spfx-solution/README.md

 1. Upload the SPFx solution `azd-function-custom-api.sppkg` to the SharePoint app catalog and enable it.

-1. Go to the API access page and approve the request for `azd-function-spfx-custom-api`.
+1. Go to the API access page and approve the request for `azd-functions-spfx-custom-api`.

 1. Add the webpart `CustomAPI` to a page, edit its properties and publish the page.